Branka Vucetic

 Professor Branka Vucetic FAA is an Australian-based expert in coding theory and its applications in wireless technology.
 She works at the University of Sydney where she holds the positions of ARC Laureate Fellow, Peter Nicol Russell Chair in Telecommunications, and Director of the Centre of Excellence in Telecommunications.

 Biography

 Vucetic grew up in Belgrade, Serbia, with her parents, a school teacher and a shop assistant.
 "Her fascination with physics and wireless engineering stems from being challenged by a high-school teacher to answer a complicated question on electromagnetic waves.
 Further stimulated by library research, she formed the ambition to inspire the next generation of female students to pursue engineering, technology, science or maths".

 She obtained her tertiary qualifications from the University of Belgrade: Bachelor of Science in Electrical Engineering (1972), Master of Science (1978) and Doctor of Philosophy in Telecommunications (1982).
 Vucetic has held academic positions in Serbia, United Kingdom, Australia and China.
-She is Fellow of the IEEE (Institute of Electrical and Electronics Engineers), a former Editor of the IEEE Transactions on Communications, a Fellow of the Australian Academy of Science, and a Fellow of the Australian Academy of Technological Sciences and Engineering.
+She is Fellow of the IEEE (Institute of Electrical and Electronics Engineers) for contributions to the theory and applications of channel coding, a former Editor of the IEEE Transactions on Communications, a Fellow of the Australian Academy of Science, and a Fellow of the Australian Academy of Technological Sciences and Engineering.